AndySomogyi/sbmlsolver/wrappers/Python/doc/mod_roadrunner/cls_ExecutableModel.rst

 .. method:: ExecutableModel.setConservedMoietyValues([index], values)
+   :module: RoadRunner

-   Sets a vector of conserved moiety values.
+   Set a vector of conserved moiety values.

    *Note* This method currently only updates the conserved moiety values, it does not update the initial species condition from which the values were calculated.